openid/fapi/Financial_API_Grant_Management.md

 # OAuth Protocol Extensions

+## Requirements for Authorization Servers

+Authorization servers

+ 1. shall support confidential clients as defined in [@!RFC6749].

 ## Authorization Request

 This specification introduces the authorization request parameters `grant_id` and `grant_management_action`.
 These parameters can be used with any request serving as authorization request, e.g. it may be used with CIBA requests.